9 Popular Norwegian Dog Breeds

 Halden Hounds are one of the most famous Norwegian dog breeds.
 They are known for their loyalty and friendly dispositions.
 Halden Hounds make great family pets and are excellent with children.

 They require little exercise and are relatively easy to train.
-A Halden Hound may be the perfect dog for you if you’re looking for a loving and loyal companion!
+A Halden Hound may be the perfect dog if you’re looking for a loving and loyal companion!

 6. Hygen Hound